-A 14k out and back walk from Dee's Rd car park in Millgrove to Yuong Rd car park in Warburton along O'Shannassy's Aqueduct.
+A 14k out-and-back walk from Dee's Road car park in Millgrove to Yuonga Road car park in Warburton along O'Shannassy's Aqueduct.
 A beautiful and refreshing walk, especially on warm days!

-This is a beautiful, easy, calming walk along the maintenance track for O'Shannassy's Aquaduct, a stunning, forested and shady track.
+This is a beautiful, calming walk along the maintenance track for O'Shannassy's Aquaduct, a stunning, forested and shady track.

 Commenced in 1911, the aquaduct provided water for the growing Melbourne, until several major failures closed it down.
 It is now part of the Yarra Ranges National Park.